mikejlong60/functional-programming-book/README.md

 								1. Make it throw a Match Error
 								1. Compose it with me.
 								1. Use isDefinedAt to see if you will get a Match Error.
 							1. Use the Scala range statement to use collect.
 See the example.
 							1. Understand pattern matching on strings.
 Explore many nuances.
-								1. Understand some uses of partial functions in the standard library for List.
+							1. Understand some more uses of partial functions in the standard library for List.
 					1. Week 3 - Recursion
 		1. Week 4 - Building an understanding of polymorphic functions
 		1. Week 5 - 1st class functions